realdbio/biolog/README.md

 Meteor allows Biolog to be built from a single code base.
 This significantly reduces the work of development and maintenance.

-Biolog seeks to solve a host of problems with modern health care:
+Biolog seeks to solve a host of problems with modern health care and with electronic health records (EHRs):

 | Problem | Solution |
 | --- | --- |